-- 1. Any physician, physician's assistant, optometrist, dentist, osteopath, chiropractor, podiatrist, behavioral health professional, nurse, psychologist, counselor or social worker who develops the reasonable belief in the course of treating a patient. - 2.
-Any peace officer, child welfare investigator, child safety worker, member of the clergy, priest or Christian Science practitioner. - 3.
+- Any physician, physician's assistant, optometrist, dentist, osteopath, chiropractor, podiatrist, behavioral health professional, nurse, psychologist, counselor or social worker who develops the reasonable belief in the course of treating a patient. - 2.
+Any peace officer, member of the clergy, priest or christian science practitioner. - 3.
 The parent, stepparent or guardian of the minor. - 4.
-School personnel, domestic violence victim advocates or sexual assault victim advocates who develop the reasonable belief in the course of their employment.

-- 5. Any other person who has responsibility for the care or treatment of the minor. - B. A report is not required under this section either: - 1.
-For conduct prescribed by sections 13-1404 and 13-1405 if the conduct involves only minors who are fourteen, fifteen, sixteen or seventeen years of age and there is nothing to indicate that the conduct is other than consensual. - 2.
-If a minor is of elementary school age, the physical injury occurs accidentally in the course of typical playground activity during a school day, occurs on the premises of the school that the minor attends and is reported to the legal parent or guardian of the minor and the school maintains a written record of the incident. - C. If a physician, psychologist or behavioral health professional receives a statement from a person other than a parent, stepparent, guardian or custodian of the minor during the course of providing sex offender treatment that is not court ordered or that does not occur while the offender is incarcerated in the state department of corrections or the department of juvenile corrections, the physician, psychologist or behavioral health professional may withhold the reporting of that statement if the physician, psychologist or behavioral health professional determines it is reasonable and necessary to accomplish the purposes of the treatment. - D. Reports shall be made immediately either electronically or by telephone.
-The reports shall contain the following information, if known: - 1.
-The names and addresses of the minor and the minor's parents or the person or persons having custody of the minor. - 2.
-The minor's age and the nature and extent of the minor's abuse, child abuse, physical injury or neglect, including any evidence of previous abuse, child abuse, physical injury or neglect. - 3.
-Any other information that the person believes might be helpful in establishing the cause of the abuse, child abuse, physical injury or neglect. - E. A health care professional who is regulated pursuant to title 32 and who, after a routine newborn physical assessment of a newborn infant's health status or following notification of positive toxicology screens of a newborn infant, reasonably believes that the newborn infant may be affected by the presence of alcohol or a drug listed in section 13-3401 shall immediately report this information, or cause a report to be made, to the department of child safety.
+School personnel or domestic violence victim advocate who develops the reasonable belief in the course of their employment. - 5.
+Any other person who has responsibility for the care or treatment of the minor. - B. A report is not required under this section for conduct prescribed by sections 13-1404 and 13-1405 if the conduct involves only minors who are fourteen, fifteen, sixteen or seventeen years of age and there is nothing to indicate that the conduct is other than consensual. - C. If a physician, psychologist or behavioral health professional receives a statement from a person other than a parent, stepparent, guardian or custodian of the minor during the course of providing sex offender treatment that is not court ordered or that does not occur while the offender is incarcerated in the state department of corrections or the department of juvenile corrections, the physician, psychologist or behavioral health professional may withhold the reporting of that statement if the physician, psychologist or behavioral health professional determines it is reasonable and necessary to accomplish the purposes of the treatment. - D. Reports shall be made immediately by telephone or in person and shall be followed by a written report within seventy-two hours.
+The reports shall contain: - 1.
+The names and addresses of the minor and the minor's parents or the person or persons having custody of the minor, if known. - 2.
+The minor's age and the nature and extent of the minor's abuse, child abuse, physical injury or neglect, including any evidence of previous abuse, child abuse, physical injury or neglect. - Any other information that the person believes might be helpful in establishing the cause of the abuse, child abuse, physical injury or neglect. - E. A health care professional who is regulated pursuant to title 32 and who, after a routine newborn physical assessment of a newborn infant's health status or following notification of positive toxicology screens of a newborn infant, reasonably believes that the newborn infant may be affected by the presence of alcohol or a drug listed in section 13-3401 shall immediately report this information, or cause a report to be made, to child protective services in the department of economic security.
 For the purposes of this subsection, "newborn infant" means a newborn infant who is under thirty days of age.